AdobeDocs/commerce-operations.en/README.md

 ### Minor changes

-If you are contributing minor updates out of the goodness of your heart, visit the article and click the **Edit** link in the article that goes to the GitHub source for the article.
+If you are contributing minor updates out of the goodness of your heart, visit the article and click in the feedback area that appears at the bottom of the article, click **Detailed feedback** options, and then click **Suggest an edit** to go to the markdown source file on GitHub.
 Then, just use the GitHub UI to make your updates.
 See the general [Adobe Docs contributor guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/introduction.html) for more information.

 Minor corrections or clarifications you submit for documentation and code examples in this repo are covered by the Adobe terms of use.